object-oriented-python/object-oriented-programming/doc/source/3_style.rst

    line.
 Similarly, functions defined inside other functions are separated from surrounding code by a single blank line.
-3. Statements within functions usually follow on the immediate next line, except that logical groups of statements can be separated by single blank lines.
+3. Statements within functions usually follow on the immediate next line, except that logical groups of statements, can be separated by single blank lines.
 Think of each statement as a sentence following on from the previous, with blank lines used to divide the function into short paragraphs.